dgaydukov/cert-aws/sa/files/sa.md

 * if you have public web IdP like Facebook/Google/SalesForce - use role with openId connect (supported out-of-the-box by aws)
 * if you have corporate saml IdP like microsoft AD - use role with saml connect (supported out-of-the-box by aws)
 * if your corporate IdP is not saml based - use custom identity broker to fetch aws console url (you need to write code to get console access)
+You can either use:
+* iam+google - to get access to aws console for your google users
-FU (Federated user) - user of such external identity who can access aws services but don't have corresponding iam user (so it managed outside aws iam)
+* cognito+google - get temporary aws credentials using google users FU (Federated user) - user of such external identity who can access aws services but don't have corresponding iam user (so it managed outside aws iam)
 FU can access aws management console in 2 ways
 * programmatically request security credentials and put them into sign-in request to the AWS